-Our commitment: Eliminate child labour in key commodities
+Our commitment: Eliminate child labour in key categories

-By 2015 – Complete action plans to reduce child labour in our cocoa, hazelnut and vanilla supply chains, with 60 000 farmers trained on child work/labour practices, 60 schools built or renovated, and 80% of co-ops covered by a child labour monitoring and remediation system (100% by 2016).
+By 2015: Complete action plans to reduce child labour in our cocoa, hazelnut and vanilla supply chains, with 60 000 farmers trained on child labour practices, 60 schools built or renovated, and 80% of co-operatives covered by a child labour monitoring and remediation system (100% by 2016).